Applications for the 2017 Next Challenge Grant close on April 7th.

-Given the volume of applications last year (about 1,300) and the small number that we are able to fund (10 in 2015), I thought it would be helpful to give some basic guidance on the sort of thing I am – and am not – looking for in an application.
+Given the volume of applications I receive (about 1,300 in 2015) and the small number that we are able to fund (17 last year, 10 the year before), I thought it would be helpful to give some basic guidance on the sort of thing I am – and am not – looking for in an application.

 Your trip should be: